 This article delves into the physiology that explains why the Contra Diet recommends specific foods in specific ratios.
-It also incorporates the four cornerstones of the diet that are listed on the homepage of the website: calcium, fructose, stable fats and antifungal and antibacterial fibers.
-We will illuminate the chemical processes in the cells that, in turn, produce the energy that creates the foundation for a strong metabolism.
-This is the path to living a healthy vibrant life.
+It also incorporates the Four Cornerstones of the diet that are listed on the homepage of the website: calcium, fructose, stable fats and antifungal and antibacterial fibers.

-As part of this process we will also investigate serious factors that can block a strong metabolism such as certain fats, low calcium diets and constipation.
+As part of this process, we will also investigate serious factors that can block a strong metabolism such as certain fats, low calcium diets and constipation.
 These things can lead to a myriad of imbalances creating fatigue, chronic illness and disease.
 Having steady, strong energy levels and healthy cell structure are vital keys to health.
 They are not separate but rather, they are interdependent.

 Our body’s energy is measured in ATP molecules (adenosine triphosphate).
 ATP captures chemical energy derived from the breakdown of food molecules that have combined with oxygen molecules and releases it to fuel other cellular processes.
 You want your body to make lots of ATP molecules because the more you have, the more you can make, creating an upward spiral of energy.

-When oxygen and glucose chemically combine in your cells, they produce carbon dioxide and ATP molecules faster than fats can.
-This fast, efficient production of ATP molecules is called oxidative metabolism.
-This is why the Contra Diet recommends eating two to three times more of the recommended carbs than proteins or fats.
 We are not recommending eating high fructose corn syrup or a ton of starch.
 We recommend eating naturally sweetened foods that contain fructose sugar such as fruit, fruit juice, honey, maple syrup and even a little white sugar.
 With the exception of white sugar, these foods also supply your body with essential vitamins and minerals.
 White sugar, however, does provide good fuel through the fructose and sucrose sugars that it contains.
 We have been led to believe that sugar is bad for us but if we eat the simple sugars like fructose and sucrose found in the right foods, we will be supplying our cells with the raw materials for the fastest production of energy.
 Simple sugars provide us with the foundation for steady energy, a strong metabolism, repolarization of cells, cell growth and cell regeneration.

 Fats are a secondary source of fuel and fat burning very much affects your metabolism.
 It is important to understand that you cannot burn fat and sugar at the same time.
 (This is described in the Randle Cycle.)
 Ideally, you want to burn carbs when you are actively living your life.
-However, during the night levels of fat burning may increase in your muscles and liver when you are at rest as well as during times of the time when you are resting.
+However, during the night levels of fat burning may increase in your muscles and liver when you are at rest as well as during times of the day when you are resting.
 If you start eating approximately more than 30% fat in your diet, you may be pushing yourself into excessive fat burning.
 This can lower your metabolic rate because, as stated above, fats cannot produce energy as fast as carbs can.
 Sugar equals fast energy production promoting a strong metabolism.

 Your whole metabolism depends upon sugar in every way.
 If there isn’t enough sugar, your body goes into a stress mode to get glucose levels up.
 Sugar is so vital that if you run out, your own body tissue like muscle, for example, will need to be converted into sugar to supply fuel.